freddy-daniel/Colourfy.js/README.md

 # Colourfy
-Apply colour easly with this plugin
+Jquery colour plugin for apply colour on any html elements

 #######################################################
 ########-------------------------------################